SpinalHDL/SpinalDoc/spinal/examples/vga.md

 ### Component and io definition

 Let's define a new VgaCtrl component, which take as parameter an RgbConfig and a timings bits counts.
-Let's give the this bits counts a default value of 12.
+Let's give the bits counts a default value of 12.

 ```scala
 class VgaCtrl(rgbConfig: RgbConfig, timingsWidth: Int = 12) extends Component {